groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-01-12-change-text-background-color-dynamically-using-groupdocs.assembly-for-.net-17.12/index.md

 url: /2018/01/12/change-text-background-color-dynamically-using-groupdocs.assembly-for-.net-17.12/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['.NET Reporting API', 'Document Generation API for .NET', 'Reporting API for .NET']
+tags: ['.NET Reporting API', 'Document Generation API for .NET', 'Reporting API for .NET', 'GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases']
-categories: ['GroupDocs.Assembly for .NET', 'GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 ![](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-assembly-net.png)[GroupDocs](https://www.groupdocs.com/) team is proudly announcing the monthly release of [GroupDocs.Assembly for .NET](https://products.groupdocs.com/assembly/net) API version **17.12**.
 Using the latest version, you can change text **background color **dynamically in word processing and email documents.
 You can also change **chart axis title dynamically** in word processing documents.
 Furthermore, you can **insert images and barcodes** dynamically in email messages (.msg) with RTF body.
 We recommend you to [download](https://downloads.groupdocs.com/assembly/net) and use the latest version of API.